Understanding Redis OSS replication - Amazon ElastiCache (Redis OSS)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Understanding Redis replication
+Understanding Redis OSS replication

-Redis implements replication in two ways:
+Redis OSS implements replication in two ways:

-• With a single shard that contains all of the cluster's data in each node—Redis (cluster mode disabled)
+• With a single shard that contains all of the cluster's data in each node—Redis OSS (cluster mode disabled)

 Each shard in a replication group has a single read/write primary node and up to 5 read-only replica nodes.
 You can create a cluster with higher number of shards and lower number of replicas totaling up to 90 nodes per cluster.
 This cluster configuration can range from 90 shards and 0 replicas to 15 shards and 5 replicas, which is the maximum number of replicas allowed.

-The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5.0.6 or higher.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis OSS engine version is 5.0.6 or higher.
 For example, you can choose to configure a 500 node cluster that ranges between 83 shards (one primary and 5 replicas per shard) and 500 shards (single primary and no replicas).
 Make sure there are enough available IP addresses to accommodate the increase.
 Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters.
 For more information, see Creating a subnet group.

 For versions below 5.0.6, the limit is 250 per cluster.